murdealtax/vake/README.md

 # Usage

+Once the plugin and CLI are installed, running `vake` in your project directory and clicking on the plugin in Roblox Studio to enable it will allow the changes in your editor to be synced with the Roblox Studio instance.
+In order to work properly, the plugin must be granted permission to make HTTP requests and create and manage scripts.

+Restarting the plugin will remove any scripts created by vake until they are recreated when connected to the server.
+Beware that any inserted children of created folders/scripts will be removed when large changes are synced or the plugin is restarted.

 # Configuration

+The configuration file for your vake project will be automatically detected if it has the name `vakefile`, `.vake`, or `.vakefile`.
+Vake will automatically look for changes in the project directory and will reflect changes in Roblox Studio according to the specified configuration.
+Changes to the configuration file are not currently hot-reloaded, so any changes require the CLI to be restarted.

-Run `vake` in an uninitialized directory to create a vakefile with the default configuration.
+To start a new project, run `vake` in an uninitialized directory to create a vakefile with the default configuration.
 The contents of the configuration file describe a `Recipe`, which contains 3 types of configuration:

 ## Recipe Options